-Two men wearing cricket gear sit in chairs on a small circular green
+Two men wearing cricket whites sit on a chairs

 STUMPED